Rakanixu/elastic/api/README.md

 # Elasticsearch API

-This is the Elasticsearch API with fqdn go.micro.api.elasticsearch.
+This is the Elasticsearch API for consuming elascticsearch service through HTTP.

 ## Getting Started